 Village of Richmond

-Richmond has three distinct history-related web pages: "Early History," "Historic Homes & Buildings," and "Richmond's Church History."
-The latter two pages have additional sub-pages for each building or church named.
+Richmond has two distinct history-related web sections: "Early History," and "Historic Homes & Buildings."
+The latter section has sub-pages for each building named.
 The site is maintained by the Village.

 This page gives a brief history of the Village of Spring Grove, which is maintained by the Village.